Is there anything more idyllic than overlooking a piazza with a glass of wine in hand in an Italian city that seems right from a postcard?

 The Milano-Torino Cocktail

 We’re starting with the most classic Italian classic cocktails.
 It was created at the famous Camparino bar in Milan (where we love to go during our Milan group trips!) back in the 1800s.
 This drink is like the grandfather of Italian cocktails because it led to variations we know as the Americano (where soda water is added) and the Negroni (where gin is added).

 The traditional Milano-Torino cocktail recipe is equal parts bitter Campari, and sweet vermouth served in a rocks glass with orange.
 Its name is a nod to the cities from which the main ingredients hail: Milan for Campari and Turin for Martini & Rossi sweet red vermouth.

 The Americano Cocktail

-Some people argue that the Milano-Torino and the Americano are the same cocktail, while others say the Americano is its own thing.
+Some argue the Milano-Torino and the Americano are the same cocktails, while others say the Americano is its own thing.
 The reason it’s confusing?
 Because the Americano cocktail is essentially a Milano-Torino that's served in a tall glass with a good amount of soda water!

-Considered the precursor to the Negroni, this is a lighter cocktail that's a go-to in the hot summer heat.
-It’s named the “Americano” because it was the drink of choice of Americans during the Prohibition era, but we assure you that, despite the name, this is one of the most classic Italian cocktails.
+Considered the precursor to the Negroni, this lighter cocktail is a go-to in the hot summer heat.
+It’s named the “Americano” because it was the drink of choice of Americans during the Prohibition era.

 The Negroni Cocktail